ktorio/ktor-documentation/topics/creating_http_apis.md

 ```
 {src="snippets/tutorial-http-api/src/main/kotlin/com/example/routes/CustomerRoutes.kt" lines="31-35"}

-`call.receive` integrates with the Content Negotiation plugin we configured in one of the previous sections.
+`call.receive` integrates with the [configured Content Negotiation](#source_code) plugin.
 Calling it with the generic parameter `Customer` automatically deserializes the JSON request body into a Kotlin `Customer` object.
-We can then add the customer to our storage and respond with a status code of 201 "Created".
+We can then add the customer to our storage and respond with a status code of `201 Created`.

 At this point, it is worth highlighting again that in this tutorial, we are also intentionally glancing over issues that could arise from, for example, multiple requests accessing the storage simultaneously.
 In production, data structures and code that can be accessed from multiple requests/threads at the same time should account for these cases – something that is out of the scope of this tutorial.